 This coming week, campus bigots will once again sow hatred against Jews, Israelis and their supporters.
 But the tide is slowly turning.
 In the United Kingdom, where campuses have long been a hotbed of antisemitic incitement, some administrators are banning this anti-Israel hate-fest.
 B’nai Brith is working hard to expose this year’s round of hatred, and is advocating for the same outcome in Canada next year.

 The joyous holiday of Purim begins Saturday night.
-Our Sages teach us that during this month of Adar, we should “increase in happiness,” and B’nai Brith has adopted that spirit by delivering gifts to the less fortunate in our community through the kindness of our members and volunteers.
+Our Sages teach us that during this month of Adar, we should “increase in happiness,” and B’nai Brith has adopted that spirit by delivering gifts (page does not exist) to the less fortunate in our community through the kindness of our members and volunteers.

 But now is also the time to increase our vigilance.
 Statements of support from Ottawa and provincial capitals are welcome, but simply not enough.

 Rest assured that B’nai Brith will continue to lead the community in demanding real, decisive action against antisemitism in Canadian society.

 But to do this, we need your support.
 This Purim, please make a donation to B’nai Brith!